Four Years Later, Xbox Exec Admits How Microsoft Screwed Up Disc Resale Plan

 Re: (Score:2)

+Owning two XBOX One machines, I do not have to buy every game twice for me and my wife.
+She can play on my Home Xbox and I can use my Roaming License on th

+Also it does kind of suck that the option to convert from disc-to-digital was removed as part of the backtrack.
+All games are installed to the hard drive prior to being playable whether from disc or digital.
+I don't sell my games back to places like GameStop so obviously I have a different take than those that do.

 Are you fucking kidding me?
-(Score:2)
+(Score:1)

 While the intent was good...